-Supply chain teams faced numerous challenges in logistics and transportation markets this year.
-Rising fuel costs, driver shortages, poor shipment visibility, and evolving consumer demand put enormous pressure on logistics teams to increase operational efficiencies while simultaneously managing costs.
+After all, supply chain teams faced numerous challenges in logistics and transportation markets this year.
+Rising fuel costs, poor shipment visibility, and evolving consumer demand put enormous pressure on logistics teams to increase operational efficiencies while simultaneously managing costs.

-Every New Year represents a fresh start and an opportunity to establish new habits.
-This should go beyond personal goals for fitness, business, or self-improvement.
-The New Year is an opportunity for supply chain professionals to evaluate processes and identify opportunities to optimize networks and systems.
+Every New Year represents an opportunity to establish new habits.
+For supply chain professionals, the New Year is a time to evaluate processes and identify opportunities to optimize networks and systems.

 10 New Year Supply Chain Resolutions